vokal/vokal-ng-api/README.md

 event | returns | description
 ----- | ------- | -----------
 APIRequestStart | options | Broadcast at the start of any API request, returns the options that were passed into the `$http` request.
-APIRequestComplete | options, data, status | Broadcast upon the completion of any API request, returns the options that were passed into the `$http` request, the data in the response, and the status code of the response.
+APIRequestComplete | options | Broadcast upon the completion of any API request, returns the options that were passed into the `$http` request, the data in the response, and the status code of the response.
 APIRequestSuccess | options, data, status | Broadcast upon the successful completion of any API request, returns the options that were passed into the `$http` request, the data in the response, and the status code of the response.
 APIRequestError | options, data, status | Broadcast upon the erroneous completion of any API request, returns the options that were passed into the `$http` request, the data in the response, and the status code of the response.
 APIRequestUnauthorized | options, data, status | Broadcast upon the unauthorized (status codes `401` or `403`) completion of any API request, returns the options that were passed into the `$http` request, the data in the response, and the status code of the response.